b-ausoj/MA_DQNwithGameImplementation/README.md

 # MA_DQNwithGameImplementation
-Matura Paper: Tic-Tac-Toe and other games with Deep Q-Networks
+Matura Paper: Tic-Tac-Toe and other games with Deep Q-Networks and Q-Tables